lukasturcani/stk-vis/readme.rst

 or remote MongoDB molecular databases, which hold the molecules you would like to view, as well as their properties.
-If you think setting up a MongoDB database is a bit of a chore, I promise you that it is quite easy, and I will describe how to do this later.
+If you think setting up a MongoDB database is a bit of a chore, I promise you that it is actually trivial, that you don't need to know anything about databases, and I will show you to build one!

 As long as you have the URL for a database, you can connect to it from anywhere, for example, try downloading the latest release of